2025 Edmonton Elks season

-The 2025 Edmonton Elks season was the 67th season for the team in the Canadian Football League and their 76th overall.
+The 2025 Edmonton Elks season was the 67th season for the team in the Canadian Football League (CFL) and their 76th overall.
 The Elks were eliminated from post-season contention for the fifth consecutive season following their loss to the BC Lions in week 20.

 The team's 2025 season featured a new permanent head coach, general manager, and president, after Jarious Jackson, Geroy Simon, and Rick LeLacheur finished the 2024 season in interim roles.
 On October 30, 2024, it was announced that Chris Morris had been named president and CEO for the Elks.
 On November 19, 2024, the team announced that Ed Hervey had been hired as the team's general manager.
 Finally, on December 2, 2024, the Elks announced that Mark Kilam had been named head coach for the team.

+The Edmonton Elks drew an average home attendance of 19,050, the 7th highest of all Canadian football teams in the world.

 Offseason

-CFL Global Draft
+CFL global draft

 The 2025 CFL global draft took place on April 29, 2025.
 The Elks had two selections in the draft, holding the third pick in each round.